chemagdem/qadsiahpitchlibrary/README.md

 Options:
 - `"whitetoteal"` (default)
 - `"whitetored"`
-- Custom list of 2â€“5 colors (hex or rgb strings)
+- Custom list of 2 to 5 colors (hex or rgb strings)

 Examples:
 ```json